Bill Foster comes from a long line of inventors, scientists, and political activists.

 Bill's maternal great-great grandfather invented the Raymond Windmill, a main competitor to the windmills manufactured in Batavia a century ago.

 In 1865 Bill's great-great grandfather was put in charge of the first regiment of freed slaves -- and promptly found himself facing courts-martial for "drawing white man's rations" for the troops in his command.Bill’s wife Aesook spent her professional career managing construction and operation of large scientific facilities.
 After 16 years of research at Fermilab, she worked for the Office of Science in the Department of Energy managing its national program for 5 years.
-Since 2008, she has been managing construction of the next generation light source facility located in Long Island, NY.
-Over the last 5 years, she has commuted to the construction site on Long Island every week while making sure to maximize their time together at home in Illinois.
+From 2008 until recently, she has been managing the construction of a next generation light source facility located in Long Island, NY.
+During this time, Aesook commuted to the construction site on Long Island every week while making sure to maximize their time together at home in Illinois.
 Bill and Aesook live on Aurora Avenue in downtown Naperville.

 Bill's children Billy and Christine were both raised in the Fox Valley.

 His son Billy was born in 1984 and attended the 4th St. School in Geneva, J.B.
 Nelson Elementary School in Batavia and Batavia Middle School, graduated from Batavia High school, and received a BA in Math and Computer Science from the University of Wisconsin-Madison in 2006.
 He worked for a leading medical imaging and radiation therapy firm until 2009.
-After graduating from Harvard Law School in 2012, he joined a law firm in Chicago.
+After graduating from Harvard Law School in 2012, Billy now works as a patent attorney at a major Chicago law firm.

 In about 1994 Billy made an unbelievable stop and clothesline throw home for the tag-out while playing shortstop in the Batavia Little League All-Stars game.
 That memory will always make his Mom & Dad smile.

 Bill's daughter Christine was born in in 1987 and went to public schools in Batavia and attended the Illinois Math and Science Academy (IMSA) in Aurora.
 After graduating from Stanford University, she worked for a company in California developing educational software.
-Currently she is attending the Lyndon B. Johnson School of Public Affairs in the University of Texas at Austin.
+She recently graduated from the Lyndon B. Johnson School of Public Affairs in the University of Texas at Austin, and is now in India working for a nonprofit foundation dedicated to improving healthcare delivery.

 For many years Bill coached Christine's tri-cities soccer team with co-coach Dick Brunton.
 Bill is pretty sure that they ended up with a winning lifetime record.Bill's ex-wife Annie works as a software engineer for Bill's company in Wisconsin.
 After they divorced in the mid-nineties, Bill and Ann agreed to live within a few blocks of each other in Batavia, and the kids grew up in both houses.
 Bill and Ann are both very proud of remaining on good terms and making things as easy as possible for their kids, who seem to be doing well in life!